core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

 ## Version -03 to -04 ## {#sec-03-04}

 * Removed definition and use of "OSCORE-in-OSCORE".

+* Explain deviations from RFC 8613 as an actual subsection.

 * More precise indication of outer or inner CoAP options.